geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 #caption = "My caption :smile:"

 +++

-A course which introduces intermediate level topics in Linear Algebra, specifically the following topics:
+An introduction to intermediate level topics in Linear Algebra by a series of questions and answers.
+Specifically the following topics are covered:
 -  Eigenvalues & Eigenvectors
 -  Norms, Inner Products and Projections
 -  Spectral & Singular Value Decomposition Theorems